getify/You-Dont-Know-JS/scope & closures/ch4.md

 }
 ```

-While this all may sound like nothing more than interesting academic trivia, it highlights the fact that duplicate definitions in the same scope is a really bad idea and will often lead to confusing results.
+While this all may sound like nothing more than interesting academic trivia, it highlights the fact that duplicate definitions in the same scope are a really bad idea and will often lead to confusing results.

+Function declarations that appear inside of normal blocks typically hoist to the enclosing scope, rather than being conditional as this code implies:

+foo(); // "b"

+var a = true;
+if (a) {
+   function foo() { console.log( "a" ); }
+}
+else {
+   function foo() { console.log( "b" ); }
+}

+However, it's important to note that this behavior is not reliable and is subject to change in future versions of JavaScript, so it's probably best to avoid declaring functions in blocks.

 ## Review (TL;DR)